ScriptPro272738/Aimbot-Hub-Aimbot-V1/README.md

   Aimbot Hub/Aimbotware is a universal script that is undetectable in many games, which means you can use it without being banned by a game anti-cheat!

   What makes Aimbot Hub/Aimbotware so special is that it supports "[📱] Mobile" and "[💻] PC" users!

+  I recommend it to be used in FPS games, for long-term is called "First Person Shooter".
+Examples of FPS games are: "Arsenal, No-Scope Arcade, No-Scope Sniping".

   Unfortunately 😞, there's no feature about "[🧱] Wall Check" and "[🤝] Team Check".
 But this feature will come soon in Aimbot Hub/Aimbotware V2.0.0 😯.